ncatlab/nlab-content/pages/1/9/4/4/4491/content.md

 Separated schemes are analogous to [[Hausdorff space|Hausdorff topological spaces]] (which are also sometimes called 'separated').
 The characterisation in terms of the diagonal map is precisely the same as that used for Hausdorff [[locales]].

-There is a valuative criterion of separatedness.
-See Hartshorne or EGA for more details.
+There is a [[valuative criterion of separatedness]].
+See Hartshorne or EGA II for more details.

 [[!redirects separated morphism]]